vr1090/lectureNotes/german.md

 # deklension
-- small changes in the
+- small changes in the artikel and adjective

+## words feb 5
+- der dosenoffner --> can opener